-Are you a business leader just because you run a small business?
-No. But you need to learn how to be a business leader because without business leadership, your small business ship will circle aimlessly and eventually run out of power.
+You may not have started out as a business leader when you opened your small business, but it is probably a skill you will need to develop as you move forward.
+Without business leadership, your small business ship will circle aimlessly and eventually run out of power.

 Effective business leadership demands a captain of the ship, not just someone who's standing by the helm.
 Leadership is active, not passive.

 Cool-headed, farseeing, visionary, courageous, a good communicator, inspiring—whichever adjectives you choose, leadership is a winning combination of personal traits and the ability to think and act as a leader.
 Leaders are people who direct the activities of others for the good of all.
 Anyone can be a leader, even if the only person they're leading is themselves.

 But you can't be a leader just by saying you are one.
 Leadership needs to be worked at.
 Transform yourself into the kind of leader your small business needs with these five keys to business leadership.

 Business Leaders Plan